danielbeicht/DotA2-Analyzer/README.md

 The DotA 2 Analyzer also calculates an overall advantage of both teams concerning the current picks of both teams.

 <h2>Implementation</h2>
 The old DotA 2 Analyzer was designed with ASP.Net C#.
 It was created within 2 weeks during semester break.
-The performance wasn't rellay great, also it didn't support any kind of asynchronous data transfer.
+The performance wasn't rellay great, also it didn't support any kind of asynchronous data transfer. <br>
 The new Frontend uses modern technology:
 - HTML5
 - JavaScript (Framework: AngularJS)